Simple 3-Phase Motor Control Circuit:

 02. Ampere Meter:

-Ammeter, an instrument, with the help of which the flow of electricity can be measured directly in electrical units, amperes.
+Ammeter, an instrument, with the help of which the flow of electricity can be measured directly in Electrical units, amperes.
 It is a galvanometer with very low resistance.
 As a result, the entire current flows through the meter coil.
 Current is measured with an ammeter.
-So it can be said that the device which measures the flow of current in an ampere unit is an ammeter.
+So it can be said that the device that measures the flow of current in an ampere unit is an ammeter.
 Electric current is the flow of electrons whose unit is an ammeter.
-So it can be said that the device which measures the flow of current in an ampere unit is an ammeter.
+So it can be said that the device that measures the flow of current in an ampere unit is an ammeter.
 An ideal ammeter has no internal resistance.
-But in reality, the ammeter has little internal resistance.
+But in reality. the ammeter has little internal resistance.
 The range of the ammeter depends on this resistance.

 03. Magnetic Contactor: